khemssharma/shreegopalji/README.md

 ---

 ## 🚀 Future Scope
-- Material delivery, usage, stock tracking & **automated order generation** when stock is empty (loop logic)
+1. **Automated Material Order Generation** when stock is empty.
-- Weekly target & progress tracking / milestone setting
+2. Weekly target & progress tracking / milestone setting
-- **Detection systems** for:
+3. **Detection systems** for:
   - Payment fraud
   - Fake machine usage
   - False attendance
-- **Site-wise expense & ledger management** with cost/profit calculation
+4. **Site-wise expense & ledger management** with cost/profit calculation
-- Deployment plans
+5. Impovement in styles and content of the website.
+6. Domain Needs to be purchased.
+7. Free Tier server is slow.
+Upgrading to a better Plan is recommended.
+8. Android App needs to be published on Google Play Store (Optional)

 ---